Phone-GWP-group

 Similarly to how your staff use your packaging, you should also consider the environment in which you ask your employees to work.

-Well-thought-out packing bays – with all of the items required at hand – can make packing times significantly quicker.
+Well-thought-out packing bays—with all of the required items at hand—can make packing times significantly quicker.
 Having extra supplies stored nearby (rather than on the other side of your warehouse) can also help, as can a comfortable environment that does not cause excessive fatigue.

 Order picking and fulfilment